gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 {% endhighlight %}

 * Then declare vendor-bundle.js as a shared module.
-To keep things simple, we declare it in our portlet, but you'd rather package to another war :
+To keep things simple, we declare it in our portlet, otherwise, you could package it into another war :
 {% highlight xml %}
 <module>
     <name>vendor</name>